Criminology and Criminal Justice

 Explore how criminal justice works and the ways in which crime interacts with society, focus on Criminology as a discipline, and develop professional skills for a rewarding career in law and the criminal justice system with this Foundation Degree.

 Advance your abilities in research and strategy, and deepen your knowledge and understanding of all things related to law and criminology.
 You’ll be developing essential skills for a huge number of roles, learning how to evaluate theory and link it with practice, and examining the causes and consequences of crime.
-A key part of the course will be undertaking work in related areas, visiting important organisations, and hearing from professionals working in the criminal justice system.
+A key part of the course will be undertaking work in related areas, visiting important organisations, and hearing from professionals working in the criminal justice system and relevant agencies.

 - Openshaw Campus